 Below are all of the acceptable forms these documents may take.

 - State-produced ID card – patients must be a resident or seasonal resident of Florida

 Signed Medical Cannabis Certification

 A PDF version will be emailed to you upon successful completion of your consultation with a registered practitioner on Leafwell’s secure platform.
-Alternatively, you can scan in and upload the signed certificate which will be sent to you via post a few days after your appointment.

 Do I Need to Present my Medical Records to Leafwell?

 Yes.
 In order to responsibly sign a certificate which permits individuals to apply for an MMJ card, our registered practitioners must have a comprehensive understanding of your medical history.
 This allows them to provide an accurate assessment to ensure that medical cannabis is a good option for each patient on a case by case basis.
 We request the following:

 - Lab test results

 How Does a Caregiver Apply for a Medical Marijuana Card?
 How Do I Get an FL Medical Marijuana Card for My Child?

 Some patients may be eligible for an MMJ Card but unable to apply for one themselves.
 For example, should the patient be a minor under the age of 18, or if the patient needs assistance accessing medical cannabis, a caregiver can be assigned to complete the process on their behalf.